LucasSchneider5/Android-Speedometer/README.md

 # Android Speedometer

-Speedometer for your Android phone made with AndroidStudio and Java
+Speedometer for your Android phone, made with AndroidStudio and Java